HarvardMapCollection/tutorials/qgis/join/index.md

 Before we dive in to step-by-step instructions, however, let's go over the basic concept of **how joins work**.

-To perform a join, you must have a column in each dataset you want to join that contains the same values.
+To perform a join, you must have a column in each dataset which contains the same values.

 For instance, when we joined the COVID spreadsheet to the Massachusetts municipalities shapefile, we joined on the common column of `town name`.